Sipadan: Filipino militant attacks

 On 23 April 2000, 21 people were kidnapped by the Filipino Moro pirate group Abu Sayyaf.
 The armed terrorists arrived by boat, forcing 10 tourists and 11 resort workers to board the vessels at gunpoint, after which they brought the victims to Jolo.
 All of the victims were eventually released.
 As a result of the attacks, the island management together with Ligitan was put under the Malaysian National Security Council (NSC).
+The perpetrators were jailed in 2024.

 On 8 July 2019, Prime Minister Mahathir Mohamad has agreed in principle to return the management of both islands from the NSC back to the Sabah government under Sabah Tourism, Culture and Environment Ministry with the takeover will be done once the federal Cabinet approving the request.